David-Durst/embeddedHaskellAetherling/theory/Basic.md

 We can repeatedly apply this isomorphism to convert between a flat `Seq` and any arbitrarily nested `Seq`

-We will use these isomorphisms to prove the existence of Aetherling's [rewrite rules](#rewrite-rules) that:
-1. lower from the sequence language into the space-time IR.
-1. schedule programs in the space-time IR.

 # Space-Time IR
 Aetherling lowers the sequence language to a space-time IR.
 Programs in the IR are **scheduled**: the parallelism of each operators is specified.
 An operator can be parallel (scheduled in space) or sequential (scheduled in time).
-All programs in the space-time IR can be interpreted as efficient hardware accelerators with the following properties: all operators correspond to hardware components that run in parallel with minimal buffering between components.
+All programs in the space-time IR can be interpreted hardware accelerators.
+We say that the interpretations are efficient because they have the following properties: all operators correspond to hardware components that run in parallel with minimal buffering between components.

 In order to ensure minimal buffering, the space-time IR must guarantee that producers and consumers match throughputs.
 A **throughput** (or **rate**) is the average number of atoms accepted or emitted per clock.